 Perhaps the most obvious difference in our holsters is in the curved panel holsters.
 These holsters are wider on the outside than the inside, causing the assembly to curve naturally.

-Others’ holsters have equal widths in and out.
-The ends or “wings” are then bent inward causing wrinkling and binding.
+Others’ holsters have equal width panels body side and outside.
+They then bend the ends or “wings” inward causing wrinkling and binding.
 To reduce this, many holsters are sewn further from the weapon, and soon rely on belt tension to retain the firearm.
 This is covered more extensively in the blog section.

 Compare what is not there